The Rich Man's Wife: Critical reception

 During a 2019 appearance on The Late Late Show with James Corden, Berry was asked if she had ever realized a film was going to be poorly received during filming.
-She replied by citing The Rich Man's Wife, saying: "I'm sorry everybody who worked on this movie.
-Everybody, sorry, but the truth is the truth. [...]
-I kinda knew it wasn't gonna be the greatest cinematic experience for the people.
+She cited The Rich Man's Wife, saying: "I kinda knew it wasn't gonna be the greatest cinematic experience for the people.
 You go into these movies always with the best intentions. [...]
 Then sometimes you get on the set and you realize, 'What, was I high when I agreed to do this?'"